Andriy Shevchenko: Dynamo Kyiv

 In 1986, Shevchenko failed a dribbling test for entrance to a specialist sports school in Kyiv, but happened to catch the eye of a Dynamo Kyiv scout while playing in a youth tournament, and was thus brought to the club.
 Four years later, Shevchenko was in the Dynamo under-14 team for the Ian Rush Cup (now the Welsh Super Cup); he finished as the tournament's top scorer and was awarded a pair of Rush's boots as a reward by the then-Liverpool player.
+At the age of 15, his reputation was further enhanced as he scored twice in a televised match between the youth teams of Ukraine and Netherlands (2-2).

 Shevchenko started out his professional career at age 16 when he came on for only 12 minutes as a substitute in a 0–2 home loss to the Odesa second team Chornomorets-2 Odesa on 5 May 1993.
 He was a substitute for the last six home games of the 1992–93 Ukrainian First League and did not score any goals.
 The next 1993–94 season in the second tier, Shevchenko was the top goalscorer for Dynamo-2 with 12 goals, and he made his first appearance in the starting XI.
 Shevchenko scored his first goal against Krystal Chortkiv in a 1–1 home draw on 7 October 1993.
 During the same season, he recorded his first hat-trick in a home game against Artania Ochakiv on 21 November 1993 which Dynamo-2 won 4–1.
 Shevchenko stayed with Dynamo-2 until the end of 1994 and was once again called up for one game in late 1996.

 He made his Vyshcha Liha debut for Dynamo Kiev on 8 November 1994 in an away game against Shakhtar Donetsk when he was 18.
 It was actually his second game for the senior squad overall after he had played a home game of the National Cup on 5 November 1994 against Skala Stryi.
 That year, Shevchenko became a national champion and a cup holder with Dynamo.
 He won his second league title the next season, scoring 6 goals in 20 matches.
 He scored a hat-trick in the first half of a 1997–98 UEFA Champions League away match against Barcelona, which Dynamo won 4–0; no other visitor to the Camp Nou scored a Champions League treble until 2021.
 His 19 goals in 23 league matches and six goals in ten Champions League matches (including a hat-trick over two legs against Real Madrid) were followed by a total of 33 goals in all competitions in the 1998–99 season.
 He won the domestic league title with Dynamo in each of his five seasons with the club.